-$$\Delta Y_s = \beta_0 + \beta_1 \pi{s,2006} + \epsilon_s \tag{2}$$ where $\Delta Y_s = \ln(y{s,2010}) - \ln(y{s,2005})$ is the change in the log of the return migration or emigration rate from 2005 to 2010 in Mexican sending region s.
-We calculate migration rates using the 2010 Mexican Census and the 2005 Conteo de Población y Vivienda. $\pi{s,2006}$ is the share of emigrants from source s selecting Arizona as a residence in 2006, before LAWA was passed, using the MCAS data. $\epsilon_s$ is an error term. $\hat{\beta}1$ therefore captures the differential change in migration rates for Mexican source locations that were more connected to Arizona prior to LAWA.
-We conduct this analysis using states or municipios as source regions, treating states as independent observations and computing standard errors clustered at the state level when using municipios as the unit of analysis.
+$$\Delta Y_s = \beta_0 + \beta_1 \pi{s,2006} + \varepsilon_s,\tag{2}$$ where $\Delta Y_s = \ln(y{s,2010}) - \ln(y{s,2005})$ is the change in the log of the return migration or emigration rate from 2005 to 2010 in Mexican sending region s.
+We calculate migration rates using the 2010 Mexican Census and the 2005 Conteo de Población y Vivienda. $\pi{s,2006}$ is the share of emigrants from source s selecting Arizona as a residence in 2006, before LAWA was passed, using the MCAS data. ε_s is an error term. $\hat{\beta}1$ therefore captures the differential change in migration rates for Mexican source locations that were more connected to Arizona prior to LAWA.
+We conduct this analysis using states or municipios as source regions, treating states as independent observations and computing standard errors clustered at the state level when using municipios as the unit of analysis.20

-5.2.1 Return Migration Rates
+Return Migration Rates

 The first specification uses return migration rates as the outcome variable.
-Return migrants are defined as individuals living in Mexico during the 2010 Census or 2005 Conteo reference period, but who lived in the U.S. five years before.
-The return migration rate is then the number of return migrants divided by the source's population at the beginning of each period (2000 or 2005).
+Return migrants are defined as individuals living in Mexico during the 2010 census or 2005 Conteo reference period, but who lived in the United States five years before.
+The return migration rate is then the number of return migrants divided by the source's population at the beginning of each period (2000 or 2005).21

-Figure 6 Panel (a) presents the underlying data and the fitted values for equation (2) using the change in the natural log of this measure from 2005 to 2010 as the dependent variable.
+Panel a of Fig. 6 presents the underlying data and the fitted values for Eq.
+(2) using the change in the natural log of this measure from 2005 to 2010 as the dependent variable.
 Consistent with expectations, return migration rates rose more in sending states with stronger network connections to Arizona.
-The first column of Panel A of Table 2 provides the coefficient estimates from this specification.
-To understand the magnitude of this effect, it is important to bear in mind that this time period saw dramatic declines in net migration to the United States overall, both through increased return migration and through decreased emigration.
-The average Mexican state's return migration rate nearly quadrupled over this time period (rates were 0.3% on average in 2005 and 1.13 % on average in 2010).
+The first column of panel A of Table 2 provides the coefficient estimates from this specification.
+To understand the magnitude of this effect, bear in mind that this period saw dramatic declines in net migration to the United States overall, both through increased return migration and through decreased emigration.
+The average Mexican state's return migration rate nearly quadrupled over this period: on average, rates were 0.3 % in 2005 and 1.13 % in 2010.
 Yet these results imply that Mexican states with strong connections to Arizona saw larger increases in return migration than in states with weaker connections.
-A state like Sonora, where roughly 50 percent of migrants had historically settled in Arizona, experienced 30 percent larger growth in its return migration rate compared to a state with no connection to Arizona.
+For example, roughly 50 % of migrants from Sonora had historically settled in Arizona, and Sonora experienced 30 % larger growth in its return migration rate compared with a Mexican state with no connection to Arizona.22